Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 ### **isBeeColored** (Required)

 This value is used to determine if a bee should have its primary and secondary color layer textures colorized.
-This value defaults to `false`.
-This value should be set to `false` when you want to use a custom base layer texture only.
+This value defaults to `false` and as such it must be set to true if you wish to have colored bees.

 <br>
 <br>